gboersma/uml-java-doclet/README.md

 - GraphViz (as required by PlantUML).
 - Java 8 (easy enough to backport to earlier versions).

+NOTE: The doclet tool was completely changed in Java 9; uml-java-doclet will not work with any JDK later than 8.

 ### Building ###

 Build using Maven: